poppy-project/poppy-docs/en/assembly-guides/poppy-torso/head_assembly.md

 # 7. Poppy Torso: Head Assembly

+## Warning about head version

+This is the assembly guide of the original Poppy head version, based on Raspberry Pi 4 with Manga screen v1 that is no longer manufactured and replaced by a plastic cover.
+If you have a Raspberry Pi 4 based head with a screen, please consult the **documentation and configuration instructions of Poppy Eve head**.

 ## Bill of Material for the head
 3D printed parts:
 * Neck (U-shaped part)